samborkent/plasma-solver/README.md

 # Issues
-* All background particles in the first few bins get scattered due to a much higher density of plasma particles (10^15) in the first radial bin compared to 10^12 background particles.
-So even with a collision rate of 0.001, all background particles get scattered, resulting in a vacuum.
-The number of particles seems to be conserved, even though the area under the density curve seems unconserved.
+* All background particles in the first few bins get scattered due to a much higher density of plasma particles (10^15) in the first radial bin compared to background particle density (10^12).
+So, even with a low collision rate (e.g. 0.001), all background particles get scattered, resulting in vacuum formation in front of the target.
+The number of particles seems to be conserved, even though the area under the density curve of the propagating background gas is not conserved.
 * When making complex composite targets, lithium gains too much energy.
-* Cannot reproduce Tom's results.
+* Cannot reproduce Tom's results: particles travel faster right after after ablation but propagate slower.

 # Questions
 * Why does the first angle bin not have the largest number of particles?